 Staten Island Truck Accident Lawyers

-When a large truck strikes a small car, the crash often causes serious, catastrophic or fatal injuries.
+When a large truck driving through Staten Island strikes a smaller vehicle, like a car, the crash often causes serious, catastrophic, and fatal injuries.
 There’s a simple reason why large trucks cause so much damage.
 At 10,000-plus pounds, a large truck massively outweighs passenger cars and pickup trucks.
 While some truckers sustain injuries in the accidents they cause, passengers in smaller vehicles rarely walk away unharmed.

 We Hold Negligent Truckers Accountable